Denis2054/Context-Engineering-for-Multi-Agent-Systems/README.md

 The Token & Cost Analytics built into engine.py and the Dashboard implement what is now termed **tokenomics** in agentic AI systems (Salim et al., MSR 2026; Bergemann et al., ACM EC 2025) — rigorous per-step tracking of token consumption, cost, and verbosity across the full multi-agent pipeline.

-### 🔧 LLM API Update
+## 🔧 LLM API Updates and Opportunities

 For a detailed list of affected notebooks and all changes, see the  ➡️ [CHANGELOG.md](./CHANGELOG.md)

 **LLM API update:**
-Several notebooks have been upgraded to use **GPT‑5.1** along with the latest OpenAI library standards These improvements provide *better performance, lower reasoning latency,* and more reliable handling of structured agent outputs.
+Several notebooks have been upgraded to use **GPT‑5.1** and also a GPT-6-Astra tutorial(documentation and code) has been added along with the latest OpenAI library standards
+These improvements provide *better performance, lower reasoning latency,* and more reliable handling of structured agent outputs.

 This update also includes fixes to the **Moderation API**, ensuring safer and more robust processing of multi‑agent interactions.